The Kwa-Zulu Natal Battlefields

 - A preserved settler homestead that goes back to the 1860’s, aptly known as “The Homestead” as well as cattle kraals which are scattered across the Reserve.

-Bordering the Nambiti game reserve is where the real battles took place
+Bordering the Nambiti Private Game Reserve is where the real battles took place

 South Africa’s Famous Battlefields